 A. Clean and dry bottles, cans, paper and cardboard.
 Some plastic containers are also accepted.
 See the full list at loyola.edu/recycle.

 A. Any material food debris, paper towels, plastic bags and films, chip bags, coffee cups (including Starbucks), waxed/plastic coated paper, Styrofoam, plastic utensils and plates, light bulbs and batteries.

 Compost: compostable products including napkins, boxes, utensils, ecotainers and greenware cups.
 Food soiled paper, including pizza boxes and napkins, wooden chopsticks and all food waste including meat and dairy.

 Landfill/Trash: plastic bags, chip bags, candy wrappers, salad dressing packages and cracker packages.

 A. Unfortunately, Starbucks cups and similar coffee cups are not recyclable in many locations, including Loyola.
 The inner plastic liner that keeps these cups from leaking hot beverages makes them difficult to recycle, and many facilities just aren’t equipped to process them.
 Starbucks offers products and incentives to help you reduce your Starbucks waste stream, such as a 10 cent discount when you bring a reusable cup.
 The hot cups in Boulder Café and Iggy’s are compostable.

 Want to know more?
 Check out Ask Umbra’s response to "Are coffee cups recyclable?"

 A. Rest assured that there are separate collection trucks used for trash and recycling.
 In fact, these trucks are on different routes and collect from campus at different times.
-All Allied/Republic trucks are blue to allow the company to quickly substitute a truck should one have a mechanical failure.
-This ensures our waste and recycling is always collected on time.

 A. Contact Facilitates Management at x2200 or online to request a recycling bin.